Your Guide to Data Archiving

 Benefits of Data Archiving

-There are many advantages of archiving your data, and implementing an archiving solution is one of the best ways to achieve these results:
+There are many advantages of archiving your data, and implementing an archiving solution is one of the best ways to achieve these results.
+Some of the associated benefits are:

-- Enhanced productivity — Having all company information archived can improve productivity in other ways.
-An enormous amount of intellectual property is generated every year by most companies, and if employees can easily access well-archived older work they can often use it to improve or guide their current work rather than having to “reinvent the wheel” over and over again.
+When all company information is archived and readily available, productivity improves in different ways.
+For example, companies generate an enormous amount of intellectual property every year, and if employees can easily access well-archived older information they can often use it to improve or guide their current work.
+This enables teams to work more efficiently instead of re-inventing the wheel with each project.

-- Reduced costs — One way archiving can reduce costs immediately is by freeing up storage space by using efficient de-duplication and storage features.
+One way archiving can reduce costs immediately is by freeing up storage space by using efficient deduplication and storage features.
 In addition, archiving can reduce the workload of dedicated IT employees and eliminate time spent searching for certain types of data.

-- Increased security — Data breaches and cyber attacks are an unfortunate reality, which means you need the utmost protection when it comes to your data.
-Archiving your data with the right solution is one of the best steps you can take toward protecting your most important information.
+Speaking of cyber attacks and data breaches, these events are an unfortunate reality, which means companies need the utmost protection when it comes to their data.
+Archiving with the right solution is one of the best steps organizations can take toward protecting their most important information.
+This is because data is stored away from a company’s main servers, meaning that even if their systems are breached, it will be impossible for attackers to access any archived information.

 Online vs. Offline Data Storage